For the puree: Put the ancho chile in the hot coffee in a small bowl and let stand until the chile softens.

 This recipe has been updated and may differ from what was originally published or broadcast.

-Recipe courtesy of Matthew Nagan, owner at Schellville Grill in Sonoma, CA
+Recipe courtesy of Matthew Nagan, owner at Schellville Grill, Sonoma, CA